 You also don’t want a glove to be so tight that it feels like it’s cutting off the blood supply.
 Additionally, you should be able to stretch your fingers and make a ball with your fist without the glove pulling or overstretching.
 Essentially, you need to pick out a glove that feels like a second skin.

 Furthermore, different glove brands and models will deliver different fits and feels.
 It is important to try more than one manufacturer to make sure you find the ideal one for your hand shape.

 Which Gloves For Which Conditions?

-The leather glove offers the ultimate in comfort and a tacky grip on the club.
-Although they aren’t the most durable, nor will they survive in the wettest weather, a leather glove will still deliver the most feedback and feel through the swing and on shorter shorts.
+The leather glove offers the ultimate comfort and a tacky grip on the club.
+Although they aren’t the most durable, nor will they survive in the wettest weather, a leather glove will still deliver the most feedback and feel through the swing and on shorter shots.

 If you are constantly experiencing changing conditions, then an all-weather synthetic glove may be the best choice for you.
 As they are constructed from more durable fabric, they are generally longer lasting and will often stand up to wet weather better than a leather option.

 However, when the rain really starts to come down, you’d be better off looking at gloves that are more suited to extreme weather conditions.